jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     history

-* I open the file in the Integrated Development Environment (IDE), and copy the commands I need to make a `Test Driven Development`_ Environment
+* then open the file in the Integrated Development Environment (IDE), and copy the commands I need to make a `Test Driven Development`_ Environment

   .. code-block:: ruby